Here are the two types of customers in a customer-centric enterprise…

 Customer Relationship Management generally can be defined as a comprehensive set of processes and technologies for managing the relationships with potential and current customers and business partners across marketing, sales and customer service regardless of the communication channel.

-We have two type of customers in any organisation.
-We have the external customers and the internal customers.
+We have two types of customers in any organisation.
+We have external customers and internal customers.
 Some customers are outside the organisation and some are staffs who are also customers of the organisation.

 These are the set of customers that are buying your products fro the very first time or they are coming back for a repeat purchase.
 The key to retaining them is to understand the need for this category of customers.
 Through market survey and observation, you can find out what they are really looking for and give it to them.